ykadec/photogram_golden_seven/README.md

 Does it make sense how that link is being put together?

-When I click that link, the photo should be removed and I should be shown a confirmation message.
+When I click that link, the photo should be removed and I should be sent back to the index page.

 Write a route, action, and view to make that happen.
 To start you off, here's a route: